urbit/urbit.org-reloaded/content/using/operations/using-bridge.md

 Click `Generate ->`, which will download a keyfile onto your machine.

 With that keyfile in hand, you can now exit Bridge and continue to the guide to [install the Urbit binary](@/using/install.md).

+### Escaping your sponsor

+To use the network as a planet or star, you must be sponsored by an active star or galaxy, respectively.
+If your sponsor isn't suiting your needs, you can escape to a different one.

+#### Prerequisites

+- A little bit of ETH in your management proxy address to pay for the transaction.
+- The `@p` of the sponsor you want to escape to.
+You should negotiate the transfer with the sponsor ahead of time, as they will need to accept it on their end.
+If you cannot find one, contact Tlon at support@urbit.org and we will assist you in escaping to one of our stars/galaxies.

+#### Instructions

+1. Login to [Bridge](https://bridge.urbit.org) with the management proxy address for the ship that will be escaping their sponsor.
+The ownership address will also do, as will the master ticket if you have that.
+2. Click on the "OS" button at the bottom of the screen.
+3. Below Network, you will find the `@p` of your current sponsor.
+Click "Change" to the right of that.
+4. Enter the `@p` of your new sponsor.
+5. Click the "Request" button and then complete the transaction.

+This action will consume a small amount of ETH.
+Your sponsor will then need to accept you via a similar process in Bridge, which will require ETH on their end.
+After the transaction is completed on Ethereum, it will still take some time for the information to propagate to the Urbit network.
+After 30 minutes or so, you may check that your sponsor has successfully been altered by running `(sein:title our now our)` in dojo and confirming that the `@p` matches that of your new sponsor.

+Changing your sponsor will also automatically change your OTA source to your new sponsor.